nicosabena/Auth0-DashboardCompanion/readme.md

 ## Try mode

-There is a "try mode" that can be accessed at /Apps/Try that allows the user to directly enter the account name and the api access token without using the configured values.
+There is a "try mode" that can be accessed at /Apps/Try that allows the user to directly enter the account name and the API access token without using the configured values.
 You can try this at [https://dashboardcompanion.azurewebsites.net/Apps/Try](https://dashboardcompanion.azurewebsites.net/Apps/Try).

 ![Try mode](http://i.imgur.com/e0EuP9W.png)